nolanhergert/EasyLED/README.md

 # Instructions

 # Behavior
   * Wifi is set to turn off after 120 seconds if not accessed on startup.
-If the wifi is accessed, it will stay on for that instantiation.
+If the wifi is accessed, it will continue to stay on until power is removed.
   * Click "Save Changes" to persist the settings to the microcontroller permanent storage (flash).

 Works best with Platform.io.